polywrap/documentation/src/docs/concepts/wrap-schema.md

 }
 ```

-Custom types and modules can be imported from other wrappers by placing an import statement at the top of the schema.
+Custom types and modules can be imported from other wraps by placing an import statement at the top of the schema.
-Imports become available in the schema immediately and in the wrapper following codegen.
+Imports become available in the schema immediately and in the wrap following codegen.

 ### Imports